stackert/istack-buddy-server/docs-living/features/11001-authentication-error-logging/00000-authentication-error-logging-overview.md

 # Authentication, Error Handling & Logging Plan

+This is a copy of `docs-living/11001-authentication-error-logging-plan.md`

+Its expected that this document will change over the course of the work of this feature.

 ## Overview

 Foundation systems that must be implemented before any chat features.
 These provide security, reliability, and observability for the entire system.